 Transfer applicants must submit an application, the required \$30 application fee, and have official transcripts sent from high school as well as each college attended.
 Test scores are not required for applicants who have earned at least 22 hours of college-transferable work.
-A 2.0 cumulative college GPA is required.
+A 2.0 cumulative college grade point average is required.